Health on the High Seas: Medical Care on Cruise Ships

 Perhaps you are one of the many Americans who are planning a cruise this year.
 You have compared cruise lines, poured over the brochures, trimmed your diet in anticipation of the sumptuous cruise feasts, and even bought new vacation clothes.
 But have you called your doctor?
 Or your health insurance provider?

 Although illness may not be on your vacation agenda, it is wise to do some medical planning.
 Onboard medical facilities are no substitute for a hospital.
-If you get sick while sailing the Caribbean waters, be prepared to shell out your own money.
+If you get sick while sailing the high seas, be prepared to shell out your own money.
 Most insurance policies and Medicare do not cover cruise ship medical treatment.

 What to Expect From Onboard Medical Facilities